a-sync/game-server-watcher/README.md

+# ⚠ gamedig-next uses `github:node-gamedig/gamedig` as dependency which is unstable 🙃!
+# ⚠ This branch also switched over to ESM as per the upcoming gamedig release!

 # <img src="https://github.com/a-sync/game-server-watcher/assets/14183614/66a8ffa8-c547-4f9c-b312-4c855da80c20" width="40" align="left"> Game Server Watcher
 A simple discord/telegram/slack bot that can be hosted on a free service to monitor your game servers and players in style. 😎